39Gab/Draw-It/README.md

-# Draw It - Simple Drawing App
+# Draw It

-**Draw It** is a basic drawing application built in Java.
+This is a basic drawing application built in Java.
 This app allows you to draw simple shapes, lines, and freeform sketches on a canvas using your mouse.

 ## Table of Contents